thexunknown/Lorens-Party-Remasted/README.md

 I feel the changes that I have made are sufficient and that the mod is in a good state to play at the moment.

 A lot more needs to be added, so please be aware that this mod is not in it's final state.

+Models that are used (sausage roll, present and coffee) are avaliable on the Sketchup 3D Warehouse and are not made by me.